boreec/boreec.github.io/content/posts/devlog-0000.md

 I fixed the rendering by shifting all tiles in relation with the origin.
 This [blog post](https://www.mikechambers.com/blog/2022/10/29/understanding-the-2d-coordinate-system-in-bevy/) written by Mike Chambers details how Bevy's coordinates system work.
-Besided the map, there's also the character's tile showing up (see [related commit](https://github.com/boreec/roguelike/tree/adbc39c47a4fab1f6fafcbbbfe066a93065355c2)).
+Besides the map, there's also the character's tile showing up (see [related commit](https://github.com/boreec/roguelike/tree/adbc39c47a4fab1f6fafcbbbfe066a93065355c2)).

 {{< figure src="/img/blog/devlog/roguelike-0003.png"